syncfusion-content/wpf-docs/wpf/Chromeless-Window/Customizing-Border-of-the-ChromelessWindow.md

 ---
 layout: post
-title: Customizing Border of the ChromelessWindow in WPF Chromeless Window control | Syncfusion
+title: Customizing Border in WPF Chromeless Window | Syncfusion
 description: Learn about Customizing Border of the ChromelessWindow support in Syncfusion WPF Chromeless Window control and more.
 platform: wpf
 control: ChromelessWindow